david-dick/firefox-marionette/README.md

 See [SETTING UP SOCKS SERVERS USING SSH](https://metacpan.org/pod/Firefox::Marionette::Proxy#SETTING-UP-SOCKS-SERVERS-USING-SSH) for easy proxying via [ssh](https://man.openbsd.org/ssh)

+See [GEO LOCATION](#geo-location) section for how to combine this with providing appropriate browser settings for the end point.

 # AUTOMATING THE FIREFOX PASSWORD MANAGER

 This module allows you to login to a website without ever directly handling usernames and password details.
 The Password Manager may be preloaded with appropriate passwords and locked, like so;